aws-snippets/aws-step-functions-lambda-cognito-loadtest/README.md

 2. Note down the API Gateway URL in the output, we will be using this in one of the steps down below.

-3. Deploy the AWS CloudFormation template https://github.com/aws-snippets/apiloadtest/blob/main/load-test-framework/cfn.yml
+3a.
+Deploy the AWS CloudFormation template https://github.com/aws-snippets/apiloadtest/blob/main/load-test-framework/cfn.yml

-    -  To build this app from terminal, navigate to sub-folder load-test-framework then run the following, replacing API_URL with the value returned from above Step#2:
+3b.
+Alternatively, to build this app from terminal, navigate to sub-folder load-test-framework then run the following, replacing API_URL with the value returned from above Step#2:

 	```bash
 	npm install -g aws-cdk